mateors/graphqlparser/data/practice.md

 We are responsible for connecting the data with resolvers, but as soon as we are able to return that connected data, our clients can begin writing powerful queries.

+> Every field in our schema needs to map to a resolver.

 ## Resource
 * [GraphQL Playground](https://www.youtube.com/watch?v=CHNAnGSmQeA)